-Article 39 Scheduling of review and discussion
+Article 38 Scheduling of review and discussion

 - a.
-Within twenty working days after last day of the education or resit period, the examiner provides students with an opportunity to review their assessed work unless the situation of sub b or c occurs.
-Sub b and sub c only apply if the summer resit period of Wageningen University takes place in July. - b.
-For written tests taken at Wageningen University in the second half of period 6 and for which the resit is scheduled on the last two days of the second week of the resit period in July, the moment of reviewing of the assessed work will take place no later than Monday in that second resit week. - c.
-For written tests taken at Wageningen University in the second half of period 6 and for which the resit is scheduled on Thursday or Friday in the third week of the resit period in July, the moment of reviewing of the assessed work will take place no later than Monday in this third resit week. - d.
-The examiner can organize the review at a determined place and time where the examiner arranges a collective discussion or hands out model answers. - e.
-During the review, students have access to their own work, to the questions and assignments of the particular test and to information regarding the standards used for the assessment.
-The examiner shall organise the review in such a way that students can be given an explanation. - f.
+Within twenty working days after last day of the education or resit period, the examiner provides students with an opportunity to review their assessed work. - b.
+The examiner can organize the review at a determined place and time where the examiner arranges a collective discussion or hands out model answers. - c.
+During the review, students have access to their own work, to the questions and assignments of the particular interim examination and to information regarding the standards used for the assessment.
+The examiner shall organise the review in such a way that students can be given an explanation. - d.
 If students are prevented from attending the review and discussion due to circumstances beyond their control, they can request review within 25 working days after the last day of the education or resit period.
-The examiner decides on the place, time and manner in which the students shall inspect and discuss their work. - g.
+The examiner decides on the place, time and manner in which the students shall inspect and discuss their work. - e.
 Contrary to the provisions stated in subsections c and d the review and discussion for online courses will be organized online.